MPH Alumni

 James Kollross, RN, MPH, Class of 2020

-James Kollross As a student in the UW School of Nursing, I realized how uniquely positioned nurses are to improve the health of not only individuals, but populations as a whole.
+As a student in the UW School of Nursing, I realized how uniquely positioned nurses are as connectors and advocates to improve the health of not only individuals, but also populations as a whole.
 This understanding helped me to decide to pursue the BSN to MPH Advanced Degree Option that is available to UW nursing students.
-This valuable opportunity allowed me to compliment my nursing training with further public health training.
-The education I received at the UW School of Nursing and the UW School of Medicine and Public Health in the MPH program were high quality, transformative, and valuable to me as a nurse.
+This valuable opportunity allowed me to complement my nursing training with further public health training.
+The education I received at the UW School of Nursing and the UW School of Medicine and Public Health in the MPH program were high-quality, transformative, and valuable to me as a nurse.

-In the MPH program I especially enjoyed learning so much from peers who had various work or volunteer experiences prior to beginning the program, or who came from other programs across campus.
+In the MPH program, I especially enjoyed learning so much from peers who had various work or volunteer experiences prior to beginning the program, or who came from other programs across campus.
 The connections and friends made in the program are fantastic!
-I feel prepared to be entering the public health workforce (even in the midst of the COVID-19 pandemic) because of the great public health foundation I have received through the BSN and MPH programs.
-I am excited to be starting as a public health nurse with the Bayfield County Health Department, and I look forward to working to improve the health of populations in this role.
-I am especially excited to work to reduce rural health disparities, reduce stigma surrounding mental health concerns, promote mental health in populations, and improve environmental health throughout my career in public health.
+I feel I was prepared to enter the public health workforce (even in the midst of the COVID-19 pandemic) because of the great public health foundation I received through the BSN and MPH programs.
+I have since worked as a public health nurse with the Bayfield County and Wood County Health Departments, and I continue to use my training daily to improve the health of my community.
+I especially enjoy protecting my community from infectious diseases and working to reduce rural health disparities.